monikasricb-del/monikasricb-del/README.md

 ## `01` — About

-I'm an **Electronics & Communication Engineering undergraduate** with interests spanning **software development, artificial intelligence, embedded systems, and real-time operating systems**.
+I'm an **Electronics & Communication Engineering undergraduate** with an interest in **AI and Embedded Systems**, while focusing on **Software Development** and practical problem solving.

 I enjoy combining programming with electronics to build practical systems and solve real-world problems.

-Currently, I'm strengthening my **C, Java, Embedded C, OOPs and problem-solving skills** while exploring **AI, RTOS and embedded system development**.
+Currently, I'm strengthening my **C, Java, Embedded C, OOPs, RTOS and problem-solving skills** while working on AI and embedded-system projects.

 ### Core Skills